matrix-org/coap-proxy/README.md

  * No IPv6 support.

-Development of coap-proxy is dependent on commercial interest - please contact `support at vector.im` if you're interested in using a production grade coap-proxy!
+Development of coap-proxy is dependent on commercial interest - please contact `support at vector.im` if you're interested in a production grade coap-proxy!

 ## Build